mihaifm/bck/readme.md

 the search options with the `:BckOpen` command.
 Default: 0

+    g:BckPrg

+Allows another grep-like utility to be used instead of ack.
+Default: `ack -H --nocolor --nogroup --column`

 ### Recommended mappings

 You can put these in your `vimrc` to make things easier: